Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/8 - Persisting Data/README.md

 -------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. An iOS Project to be created including CoreData the project initialization.
+1. An iOS Project is to be created which includes CoreData in the project initialization.
 The Project will write and read Sample Data into all 3 storage systems, User Defaults, NSKeyedArchiver and CoreData.

 ## Knowledge